gkarthiks/quick-commands-cheat-sheet/mac-commands.md

-`sudo pkill TouchBarServer;` | To kill/restart the touch bar in Apple MacBook Pro `sudo killall “ControlStrip";` | To kill/restart the control strip  in Apple MacBook Pro `sudo powermetrics` | Gather and display CPU usage statistics
+`sudo pkill TouchBarServer;` | To kill/restart the touch bar in Apple MacBook Pro `sudo killall “ControlStrip";` | To kill/restart the control strip  in Apple MacBook Pro `sudo powermetrics` | Gather and display CPU usage statistics `sudo killall coreaudiod` | Fix the Dound Output issues with Mac